 Of course, some entries manage to get your attention and leave you just as fast.
 With only 12 episodes, Jormungand leaves more questions than it actually answers.
 And it’s not necessarily a bad thing.
 It’s just that good.
 Although it has its misgivings, it still makes up for a good mafia anime experience.

-A child soldier, Jonah, hates guns and the people who make a living out these tools of death.
+A child soldier, Jonah, hates guns and the people who make a living out of these tools of death.
 However, in order to ensure the safety of his fellow orphans, he had to work under what he hates the most.
-Jonah becomes the latest bodyguard to Koko Hekmatyar, the silver-haired heiress known as among the most cunning and most successful arms dealer in the world.
+Jonah becomes the latest bodyguard to Koko Hekmatyar, the silver-haired heiress known as among the most cunning and most successful arms dealers in the world.

 It also comes across as episodic.
 Jormungand runs through Koko’s dealings with troubled nations, wealthy customers, and shady criminal organizations.
 She provides them with guns, ammo, military vehicles, and aircraft.
 Of course, among their regular clients are related to, if not directly, the Italian mafia.